andreas/andreas.github.io/_posts/2014-09-18-how-to-test-async-ocaml-code.md

 ### Wrap up

 In this blog post we wrote a tiny library for testing code that uses Async.
 The resulting library makes it easy to write concise tests with life-cycle hooks and helpful test output.
 I wrote this out of a need to test Async code and couldn't find a suitable test library, but if I missed something, please write a comment and enlighten me.

+If you like this post, please vote on [Hacker News](https://news.ycombinator.com/item?id=8336500).